Church of St. James on Coudenberg

 The neoclassical church was designed by the architects Gilles-Barnabé Guimard and Louis Montoyer and built from 1776 to 1787, replacing two neighbouring places of worship.
 In the 19th century, a dome and bell tower, as well as a coloured fresco, were added to it.
 The complex was designated a historic monument in 1959.
 Nowadays, it ranks as royal parish church, and since 1986, as cathedral of the Military Ordinariate of Belgium.

-This site is served by Brussels Central Station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).
+This site is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).

 History

 Early history

-The Church of St. James on Coudenberg succeeds two neighbouring places of worship; the chapel of the Palace of Coudenberg and the Coudenberg's abbey church, both demolished by command of Prince Charles Alexander of Lorraine, Governor of the Austrian Netherlands, during his expansive urban planning projects, despite having escaped the great fire of 1731 that destroyed the palace.
+The Church of St. James on Coudenberg succeeds two neighbouring places of worship, the chapel of the Palace of Coudenberg and the Coudenberg's abbey church, both demolished by command of Prince Charles Alexander of Lorraine, Governor of the Austrian Netherlands, during his expansive urban planning projects, despite having escaped the great fire of 1731 that destroyed the palace.

 The new church was built in line with the Rue Montagne de la Cour/Hofberg on its present location on the Place Royale/Koningsplein.
-Construction of the facade was started by the French architect Gilles-Barnabé Guimard after the designs of Jean-Benoît-Vincent Barré (1775).
+Construction of the façade was started by the French architect Gilles-Barnabé Guimard after the designs of Jean-Benoît-Vincent Barré (1775).
 The first stone was solemnly laid by Charles Alexander of Lorraine on 12 February 1776, and the portico was finished in 1780.
 The nave, transept, choir and sacristy were built under supervision of the Belgian-Austrian architect Louis Montoyer in 1785–86.

 After the building's consecration, it was used as an abbey and parish church at the same time.
 Moreover, it was the official church of the court of the Governors of the Habsburg Netherlands.
-The present building was designed to serve as the Church of the Abbey of St. James on Coudenberg and therefore has a deep extended choir with place for choir stalls for the monks.
+The present building was designed to serve as the Church of the Abbey of St. James on Coudenberg and therefore has a deep extended choir with places for choir stalls for the monks.

 Later development

 During the French Revolution, the abbey was suspended and the church was made into a Temple of Reason, and then later into a Temple of Law.
 The church was returned to Catholic control in 1802.
-On 21 July 1831, Prince Leopold of Saxe-Coburg-Gotha took the oath that made him H.M.
-Leopold I, the first King of the Belgians, on the front steps of the church.
+On 21 July 1831, Prince Leopold of Saxe-Coburg-Gotha took the oath that made him King Leopold I, the first King of the Belgians, on the front steps of the church.

 The building lost somewhat of its typical neoclassical temple-like appearance by the addition, in the 19th century, of a dome and bell tower (after the design of the architect Tilman-François Suys), as well as a coloured fresco by the painter Jean Portaels on the pediment.